 "Halomonas titanicae" — yes, it's named for the ship — was found on the ship's "rusticles," the "porous and delicate icicle-like structures that form on rusting iron."
 The Mir 2 submersible took samples of the ship's rusticles way back in 1991, but it took until now for university researchers from Spain and Canada to isolate and identify the new microbe.
 They had to sequence its DNA to learn that the microbe is a member of the "salt-loving" Halomonas genus.

-How much longer will the Titanic survive?When oceanographers discovered the Titanic on the ocean floor 25 years ago, it had already deteriorated significantly and had been broken into two massive sections.
+When oceanographers discovered the Titanic on the ocean floor 25 years ago, it had already deteriorated significantly and had been broken into two massive sections.
 Since then, its condition has continued to deteriorate.
 "In 1995, I was predicting that Titanic had another 30 years," says Henrietta Mann, one of the study's authors.
 "It's deteriorating much faster than that now."
 As the ship dissolves into powder, eventually the only thing left will be "a rust stain."

 For oceanographers interested in how rust advances the decomposition of ships, you bet.
 The discovery could in fact be a "a scientific bonanza" for investigators who can "use information from its decay to research ways to protect future vessels."
 This could be useful in the disposal of old naval and merchant ships and oil rigs that have been cleaned of toxins and oil-based products and then sunk in the deep ocean.